jaideng123/jaideng123.github.io/_posts/blogposts/2025-01-17-TheArtOfGluingThingsTogether.md

 }
 {% endhighlight %}

-We can see how this all works together in a game manager to manage flow
+We can see how this all works together in a game manager to manage flow.
 {% highlight csharp %}
 public class GameManager : MonoBehaviour
 {